 To understand the functionality of a UV lamp, one must first understand the electromagnetic spectrum.
 The electromagnetic spectrum (ES) is a range of all possible frequencies of electromagnetic radiation and extend from low frequencies used for modern radio, to gamma radiation at the short-wavelength end, covering wavelengths from thousands of kilometers down to a fraction of the size of an atom.
 The long wavelength limit is essentially the size of the universe!

 Ultraviolet light is electromagnetic radiation that lies between visible light and x-rays and is comprised of four basic segments.
 The shorter the wavelength, the higher the energy and as a result, vacuum UV (UVV) lies in the 100-200 nm wavelength.
 On the opposite end of the UV scale lies long wave UV (UVA) which has the lowest energy output and lies between 315-400 nm.
-Almost 99% of the sun's output is in the form of UVA energy.
 Middle wave UV (UVB) have wavelengths between 280-315 nm and have more energy than long wave UV.
 For disinfection purposes, it is the short wave UV (UVC) that we are most interested in as its wavelength covers 100 - 280 nm which covers the 265 nm optimal wavelength mentioned earlier for microbiological inactivation.

-As mentioned earlier, current UV systems use mercury vapour lamps in order to create UV energy.
+As mentioned earlier, current UV systems use mercury vapour lamps to create UV energy.
 These lamps can be divided into two sub-categories, the low-pressure (LP) lamps and the medium-pressure (MP) lamps.

-Low-pressure lamps are monochromatic in nature, emitting their spectral output at a single wavelength.
+Low-pressure lamps are monochromatic in nature, emitting energy at a single wavelength.
 They can be further subdivided into three subgroups:

-- Standard output (LP) UV lamps have been the “industry standard” for many years and is the reason they are still used today.
-They offer the best electrical efficiency (up to 40% of their electrical power is converted to UV) and their warm-up time is approximately 30 - 60 seconds.
-Their ambient temperature should not exceed 40°C/104°F. Low-pressure lamps operate at 425mA.
+• Standard output (LP) UV lamps have been the “industry standard” for many years, in part due to their high electrical efficiency (up to 40% of their electrical power is converted to UV).
+Their ambient temperature should not exceed 40°C/104°F.

-- High output (HO) UV lamps are typically used for systems in a commercial application.
-They operate between 600 mA to 800 mA and their output is approximately two times that of standard germicidal lamps.
+• High output (HO) UV lamps are typically used for systems in a commercial application.
+Their output is approximately twice that of standard germicidal lamps.
 Their UVC output is related to ambient temperature.

-- Amalgam (AM) UV lamps offer three to four times higher power density than other lamp types.
+• Amalgam (AM) UV lamps offer three to four times higher power density than other lamp types.
 They are designed for stable operation over wide ambient temperature range (4°C - 40°C).
-They are the preferred lamp choice for long-term applications with low or no cycles and they are usable in universal orientation applications.
-Due to these characteristics, amalgam lamps are typically used in commercial and municipal treatment systems, including in LUMINOR’s Rainier and Everest product lines.
+They are the preferred lamp choice for long-term applications with low or no cycles.
+Due to these characteristics amalgam lamps are typically used in commercial and municipal treatment systems, including in LUMINOR’s Rainier and Everest product lines.

 At LUMINOR, all three low pressure lamp technologies are used.
-In addition, all our lamps are manufactured with a proprietary Long-Life+™ coating which provides a consistent UV output over the life of the lamp.
-All LUMINOR lamps contain less than 10mg of mercury (including amalgam).
-These lamps fall under the Toxicity Characteristic Leaching Procedure (TCLP) requirements which falls under the Resource Conservation and Recovery Act (RCRA) established under U.S. Federal laws for the disposal of wastes.
+In addition, our lamps are manufactured with a proprietary technology which provides a consistent UV output over the life of the lamp.

 Please see the Microbiological Destruction Chart for a complete listing of UV dose levels required for inactivation.